HomeDemoContact

 4. Create a Validator

 Configure a Validator to define metrics to validate on specified fields in your source.
-When you create a Validator you must use a Window.
-You can also use a created Segmentation and add filters to specify the behavior of the Validator.
+You can use a created segmentation and window, or add filters, to specify the behavior of the Validator.

 1. Click on + New Validator to start the Validator configuration wizard.